PatrickBaus/pyAsyncFluke5440B/README.md

 ```python
    async def get_id()
 ```
-This function returns returns the instrument name and the software version string.
+This function returns the instrument name and the software version string.

 ```python
    async def connect()